Skip To Main Content

 Intentional Technology

-We're committed to taking a whole-community approach to preparing our students to use the immense power of digital media to explore, create, connect, and learn, while limiting the perils that exist in the online realm, such as plagiarism, loss of privacy, and cyberbullying.
+At Country Day, we take a whole-community approach to preparing students to harness the immense power of digital media—using it to explore, create, connect, and learn—while also helping them navigate challenges such as plagiarism, privacy concerns, cyberbullying, and artificial intelligence.

 100%